xdoko01/pgRPG/README.md

   - [x] Possibility to update entities in the quest definition - adding new components to already existing entities.
   - [x] Possibility to update entities in the quest definition - deleting components on existing entities.
   - [ ] Possibly substitute 'id' key from quest file on entities for 'alias'.
 To make things more readable in the code and not to mismatch
+  - [ ] Remake ecs manager so that it contains some get processor function that translate processor string into class.
+And redo load processor and delete processor to use this new function

 ## Questions
   - [ ] should position fixing be part of collision system or in separate component/processors?